jarekstrzele/obsidian_notes/_DataBase/FireBase/Firebase Android Kotlin/_ Firebase Android Korlin.md

 ## Release and Monitor
 We can improve app quality in less time with less effort, we can simplify testing, triaging and troublesshooting
+### Crashlytics
+it is lightweight but real time crash reporter that helps your track , prioritize and fix stability issues that erode your app quality

+### Performance Monitoring
+It is a service that helps you gain insight into performance characteristics of your Apple, Android and Web apps

+### Test Lab
+It is a cloud based app testing infrastructure that lets you test your app  on a range of devices and configurations

+### App Distribution
+It makes  distributing your apps to trusted testers painless

+## Engage